icon-project/icon-service/docs/governance_score_api.md

 ## addDeployer

-* Adds a new address to the deployer list that has the authority to register any SCORE.
+* Adds a new address to the deployer list.
+* Deployer has the authority to register any SCORE without going through the audit process.
-* Only the owner can call this function.
+* Only the owner of the Governance SCORE can call this function.

 ### Parameters